 8. Do you edit your engagement and wedding photos?

 Yes!
 We carefully curate and edit all of your albums by hand.
 Now, if you require photos to be finished ahead of schedule, we also partner with trusted Canadian editing teams that can take on the extra load.

 If you have any more questions about wedding photography, get in touch with Devon Crowell at Devon C Photography.
 As a wedding & engagement photographer in Kitchener, ON, I am committed to delivering a quality of service and artistic expression that exceeds your expectations.
-While I provide professional wedding and engagement photography services, I even offer family portrait photography and commercial photography to clients across Kitchener, Cambridge, Waterloo, Guelph, Hamilton, Burlington, London, Stratford, Collingwood, St. Jacobs, Barrie, Saugeen Shores, Goderich, Toronto, and the surrounding areas.
+While I provide professional wedding and engagement photography services, I even offer family portrait photography and Branding photography to clients across Kitchener, Cambridge, Waterloo, Guelph, Hamilton, Burlington, London, Stratford, Collingwood, St. Jacobs, Barrie, Saugeen Shores, Goderich, Toronto, and the surrounding areas.